-Listening to S I sense she is experiencing post-trauma.
-I have known her for over a year now and I know that she didn’t suffer from any sexual assaults, and yet the feeling is clear.
+Listening to Daniel I sense she is experiencing post-trauma.
+I have known her for over a year now and I know that she did not suffer from any sexual assaults, and yet that voice inside of her is clear.

--"Since when has it been keeping watch like this?"
+-"Since when has it been watching like this?"
 I ask.

-R, with whom I have been working for several months, says similar things when we talk about her difficulty to have sexual intercourse with her husband.
-"The image that comes to my mind", she says "is walking on a thin rope.
-I wish he'd leave me alone, I have to supply, and I am in between, walking a thin rope, trying to remain balanced, for so many years…"
+Ruth, with whom I have been working for several months, says similar things when we talk about her difficulty to have sexual intercourse with her husband.
+"The image that comes to my mind", she says "is walking on a thin rope for so many years…"

-"To have someone on the rope in front of me.
-To stand with me and hold it, as well.
-Only standing here, you can really understand what it is like, from here you can truly comprehend what I am going through".
+- "To have someone on the rope in front of me who stand with me and hold it, as well.
+Only standing here, you can really understand what it is like; from here you can truly comprehend what I am going through".

-In this equation, the men experience the humiliation of the constantly repeated rejection, certain that the problem lies in sex; when in fact, it is an experience of a much deeper inner damage.
-The three women are saying 'no' to sexual intercourse, but the 'no' comes from a different place of hurting inside.
-All three of them require empathy from their partners, and two of them realized that in order to heal the wound, they require a specific type of support from their man.
+The men of those women experience the humiliation of repeated rejection, sure that the matter is sex but, in practice, it is a much more internal injury experience.
+The three women say 'no' to the sexual act but in fact, in each of them the 'no' comes from a different injured place.
+All three need the partner's empathy and with two it has become clear that in order to heal the injured place, they need support from their man.